nlkitai/nlux/pipeline/npm/core/README.md

 * **Bot and User Personas** - Customize the bot and user personas with names, images, and descriptions.
 * **Streaming LLM Output** - Streamed the chat response to the UI as it's being generated.
 * **Syntax Highlighting** - Color code snippets in the response. **Copy And Paste** code into your editor.
-* **Personalized Conversation** - Provide context using system message, and instruct the LLM how to behave.
+* **Personalized Conversation** - Provide context using system messages, and instruct the LLM how to behave.
+* **Customizable Theme** - Easily customize the look and feel of the chat interface using CSS variables.
 * **Zero Dependencies** - Lightweight codebase, with zero-dependencies except for LLM front-end libraries.

 ## Docs Website 📖